UhhhItsMax/IncomeExpenseManager/README.md

 - **Register a New Account**: Sign up to create a personalized account.
 - **Log In**: Access your account using your credentials.
+- **Manage Bank Accounts**: Add and track multiple bank accounts.
-- **Manage Transactions**: Add new income or expense entries, assign them to categories, and view your transaction history.
+- **Manage Transactions**: Add, edit, or delete income and expense entries.
-- **Manage Categories**: Create, edit, or delete categories to organize your transactions effectively.
+- **Manage Categories**: Create, edit, or delete categories for better financial organization.
+- **View Financial Charts**: Visualize transaction history with charts for better insights.

 ## Contributing